Bar, Montenegro: Contemporary

+In 1918, Bar became part of the Kingdom of Serbs, Croats and Slovenes.

+In 1945, Albanians in Bar were massacred by Yugoslavs partisans.
+This event is known as the Bar massacre.

+In 1976, Pristan was demolished, with the aim of expanding the Port in its place.
+The population was mainly moved to Topolica, where until urbanization there was only a complex of the Castle of King Nicholas.

+After the catastrophic earthquake of 1979, especially conditioned by the work of the Port of Bar, the city experienced a demographic boom.
+In the period until 1990, Bar was one of the crucial ports of SFR Yugoslavia, which was invested in and which became the political, industrial, tourist, cultural, sports center of the region.
+This was especially contributed by the opening of the roads Bar-Titograd in 1959 and Bar-Belgrade in 1976.

 When Montenegro signed an agreement with the Chinese Government to build a motorway from Bar to the Serbian border (part of the Belt and Road initiative) in 2014, large tracts of land around Bar were agreed as collateral in the event of the Montenegro government defaulting on payment of the 1 billion dollar loan.
 The project was financed by the Export-Import Bank of China.
 Contractual disputes can only be resolved through a Chinese court.

 Geography

 Location

 Bar is located on the coastal western border of Montenegro on the shore of the Adriatic Sea.
-It is approximately 53 km from Podgorica, the capital of Montenegro.To the east is the largest lake in the Balkans, Lake Skadar.
+It is approximately 53 km from Podgorica, the capital of Montenegro.
+To the east is the largest lake in South Europe, Lake Skadar.
 To the west, across the sea, is Italy.

 Climate

 Bar has a borderline humid subtropical (Cfa) and Mediterranean climate (Csa) in the Köppen climate classification, since the driest month has 37 mm of precipitation, preventing it from being classified as solely humid subtropical or Mediterranean.
 Winters are cool and rainy, with an average high of 12.3 C in January and a low of 4.3 C. Snow is very rare occurrence in Bar, it usually snows once in a few years.
 The highest recorded snowfall occurred during January 2000, when 9 cm was measured.
 Summers are generally warmer, drier and sunnier than the winter months.
 During summer, the highest temperatures are around 27 to 28 C and the lowest 18 C. Precipitation is low during the summer months, although rainfall can still occur, with July averaging 4.5 days with measurable precipitation.
 Spring and fall are transitional seasons that feature mild weather that can often be wet and unpredictable.
 There are, on average, 2523 hours of sunshine per year, ranging from a low of 111.6 hours in December to a high of 350.3 hours in July.